Technology

 Feed the birds

 Putting out high-fat (high-energy) foods for birds in winter will help our feathered friends to get through the worst of the weather.
 Adjust the quantity you put out according to demand, regularly wash bird feeders and throw away old food.
+A useful tip is to cut off the fine netting that fat balls come in so birds don't get their feet tangled up.
 A tray is good for ground-feeding birds, such as blackbirds, starlings and chaffinches, but be aware of rats, which may also be attracted.
 One technique that can prevent rats climbing poles to reach hanging feeders is to thread the pole through an upside-down plant pot.

 Pick veg for the festive table